AhmedTohamy01/My-Playground-Public/Hiring Managers Requirements.md

 - They look for a long-term hired. has problem-solving skill, and they think if you are avlauble asset they can teach you framework or langauge.
 - They look for someone who can work with.
+- They look for someone who can solve coding challnges in simple, understandable way.